dustinpfister/blog_posts/_posts/express.md

 This will serve up a file called face.png in a folder called img at the root of a project.
 I need to use the root option if I want to use relative paths like this.

-I have a [full post on the sendFile method here](/2018/06/13/express-response-send-file/) if you want to know more.
+### 6.3 - Responding to a request with a file download with res.download

-### 6.3 - responding to a request with a file download with res.download
+To find out more about this I have a post on the [response download method](/2018/06/11/express-response-download/).

 If I want to have a path that will result in a file being download to the client that can be done very easily with the download method.